Here's a 300 word personality adjectives list.

 9. Ask students in small groups to create and draw a character together and then choose 2 or 3 personality adjectives to describe the character.
 A collection of characters drawn on A3 paper make a great classroom display.

 10. Explore a classroom favourite book or story and use words from the list to describe them.
-Once this is done go on a treasure hunt and look through the book for personality adjectives the author used.
+Once this is done go on a treasure hunt and look through the book for personality adjectives the author has used.